JacobRobinson/ecompbackend/README.md

 I also did account numbers wrong.
 Should be strings.
 Rookie mistake.
 This is why I love TDD - it protects you from yourself.
 I did change this one.

 A better way to do the tests would be to store test data in a 'test data repo' somewhere that is disconnected from the code repo itself.
 The there would be a 'beforeEach' function in Mocha that can load a very large ES6 Map with the test name or function hash as the key and the data as the value.
 Even better, use one of those handy-dandy in-memory DB's you can find on NPM that were meant to go with Mocha.
-I should also have used schema validation.
+I should also have used JSON schema validation.

 The data model could also better.